 2N= 4 oracle=68.4% with_selector=54.7%

-3N=16 oracle=99.0% with_selector=79.2%This toy selector is deliberately simple: it shows that generating a correct candidate and selecting it are separate failure surfaces.
+3N=16 oracle=99.0% with_selector=79.2%This toy selector is deliberately simple.
+With one candidate, there's nothing to select.
+Once multiple candidates exist, generating a correct candidate and selecting it become separate failure surfaces.

-This is like drafting a carrier-recovery plan, checking it against policy and capacity, then revising the weak steps before committing to the customer.
+This is like drafting a rollback plan, checking it against logs and migration state, then revising the weak steps before committing.
 Unlike best-of-N (where each attempt is independent), each revision builds on the previous one.

 1def iterative_refinement(model, prompt: str, max_rounds: int = 5) -> str: